 (1) RRS for capacity may be manually deployed (HASL released) when the system approaches scarcity conditions so that the capacity reserved behind HASL will be released to SCED.

-(a) When HASL – (Gen + 5 minute load ramp) <= 200 MW, ERCOT may deploy a portion of the available RRS capacity from Generation Resources and Controllable Load Resources in after all the available ECRS (dispatchable by SCED) and Non-Spinning Reserve (Non-Spin) service has been deployed and Resources have responded to any earlier deployments.
+(a) When HASL – (Gen + 5 minute load ramp) <= 200 MW, ERCOT may deploy a portion of the available RRS capacity from Generation Resources, Energy Storage Resources (ESRs), and Controllable Load Resources after all the available ECRS (dispatchable by SCED) and Non-Spinning Reserve (Non-Spin) service has been deployed and Resources have responded to any earlier deployments.

-(b) When HSL – (Gen + 5 minute load ramp) <= 500 MW, ERCOT may deploy Load Resources controlled by high-set under-frequency relays providing RRS.
+(b) When HSL – (Gen + 5 minute load ramp) <= 500 MW, ERCOT may deploy Load Resources that are not Controllable Load Resources and that are providing ECRS or RRS.

 4.8.2 Responsive Reserve Service Manual Recall

-The manual deployment of RRS for capacity from Generation Resources and Controllable Load Resources may be recalled when HASL – (Gen + 5 minute load ramp) > 1,600 MW and/or PRC >= 3,300 MW.
+The manual deployment of RRS for capacity from Generation Resources, ESRs, and Controllable Load Resources may be recalled when HASL – (Gen + 5 minute load ramp) > 1,600 MW and/or PRC >= 3,300 MW.

 (2) The operator will consider system conditions and Ancillary Services in releasing or recalling RRS.
 System frequency, load ramp, and factors such as Regulation Up Service (Reg-Up) versus Regulation Down Service (Reg-Down) deployment status will be considered.